schroedtert/PedestrianDynamics.github.io/content/_index.md

 {{<
     figure
     src="images/lane-formation.gif"
-    caption="Spontanous emergence of lane formation in a bi-directional flow"
+    caption="Spontaneous emergence of lane formation in a bi-directional flow"
 >}}

 - **Clogging at Bottlenecks**: Recognized by the jamming arch of multiple